 Before choosing your Dietitian, don’t be afraid to ask questions.

 - Does the Dietitian have experience with the problems or reasons why you are consulting with them?

 - How does booking appointments work?

 Be careful, not all dietetic and nutrition practitioners are regulated in BC.
-Holistic nutritionist, diet coach or nutrition counselor are not Dietitians and are not regulated by the College.
-This means that they have not followed the same education and training requirements, don’t have continuing competence requirements or professional standards to follow.
+Holistic nutritionists, diet coaches and nutrition counselors are not Dietitians and are not regulated by the College.
+This means that they have not followed the same education and training requirements and do not have continuing competence requirements or professional standards to follow.
 There is also no complaint process and recourse in case of issues with the quality of services delivered.

 When it comes to choosing a nutrition care provider, you can trust a Registered Dietitian to provide you with safe, ethical, competent and science backed care.
 Check that your nutrition care provider is a regulated health professional by visiting the College of Dietitians of BC’s public register of dietitians.